slacgismo/solar-data-tools/docs/source/user_guides/main_user_guide.md

 If any part of this guide is unclear, or you'd like to improve on these docs, please consider [submitting an Issue or a PR](../index_dev.md)!

 ## Getting started with the `DataHandler` class
+Most users will only need to interact with the `DataHandler` class.
+To instantiate, a Data Handler object takes a DataFrame containing the power data timeseries (with a timestamps and power columns) as an input.

 ## Running the pipeline
+The DataHandler.run_pipeline method is the main data processing and analysis pipeline offered by Solar Data Tools.
+It includes preprocessing, cleaning (e.g. fixing time shifts), and scoring data quality metrics (e.g. finding clear days, capacity changes and any clipping.

 ## Running loss factor analysis